Polymer/old-docs-site/getting-started.md

 ## Components

-[Custom Elements](/platform/custom-elements.html) are the core building blocks of Toolkit-based applications.
-You create applications by assembling custom elements together, either ones provided by the Toolkit or that you create yourself.
+[Custom Elements](/platform/custom-elements.html) are the core building blocks of
+{{site.project_title}}-based applications.
+You create applications by assembling custom elements together, either ones provided by {{site.project_title}} or that you create yourself.

 ### Creating a basic component